 You can perform the plank on your forearms or hands.
 Make it a bit more challenging by raising the opposite arm and leg and switching sides each round.
 Be sure to keep your core tight and belly button pulled to the spine during this exercise.

-*Always consult your physician when starting a new workout routine.
+*Note: Always consult your physician when starting a new workout routine.